s3prl/s3prl/README.md

 ## Contribution (pull request)

 Guidelines:
-- If you want to add new features (e.g. new upstream or new task), please discuss with us on the Github issue page first before implementing the actual pull request.
+- If you want to add new features (e.g. new upstream), please discuss with us on the Github issue page first before implementing the actual pull request.
 So we can discuss about whether we want the feauture, how to achieve the feature, and whether the feature is maintainable.
-(As S3PRL is growing too large, we might not consider complex new features.)
+(As S3PRL is growing too large, we might not consider new tasks or complex new features.)
 Thanks!
 - Reporting bugs or the PR fixing the bugs is always welcome!

 Steps: